Raymundv/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 datasize = 30
 tspan = (0.0f0, 1.5f0)
 tsteps = range(tspan[1], tspan[2]; length = datasize)
-#Here is where the model is defined as an Ordinary differential Equation.
-It can be adapted to other models.
+#In the following function is where the model is defined as an Ordinary differential Equation.
+The function can be adapted #to other models.
 function trueODEfunc(du, u, p, t)
     true_A = [-0.1 2.0; -2.0 -0.1]
     du .= ((u .^ 3)'true_A)'